Hobart the Capital of

 restaurants.

-1500.
-Try getting there early to park that camper or
+there early to park that camper or motorhome and really

-motorhome and really have a few hours to enjoy yourself.
+have a few hours to enjoy yourself.
+Salamanca Market

-Salamanca Market is rather close to historic St David's
+is rather close to historic St David's Park which is

-Park which is on the fringe of Hobart's central business
+on the fringe of Hobart's central business district,

-the market take a short climb up the Kelly's Steps to
+take a short climb up the Kelly's Steps to reach the

-reach the Georgian Cottages and the village atmosphere
+Georgian Cottages and the village atmosphere of Battery

-is also nearby across the Salamanca grassed lawns to
+also nearby across the Salamanca grassed lawns to Constitution

-Rolex Sydney Hobart is a 628nm yacht race which begins
+Sydney Hobart is a 628nm yacht race which begins in

 on Boxing Day you can see the world's greatest yachts